bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 .. note::

-    The ``thanos`` service must be deployed on the same machine as the |prometheus-longterm-metrics|_ component since ``thanos`` needs access to the data stored by prometheus on disk (in docker this is achieved by sharing a named volume).
+    The ``thanos`` service must be deployed on the same machine as the |optional-components-prometheus-longterm-metrics|_ since ``thanos``
+    needs access to the data stored by prometheus on disk (in docker this is achieved by sharing a named volume).

 .. _minio: https://min.io/

+.. |optional-components-local-dev-test| replace:: ``./optional-components/local-dev-test``
+.. _optional-components-local-dev-test:
 .. _local-dev-test:

 Local Dev Test